 - Connect your iPhone via a lighting cable to your computer.
 Launch the latest iTunes and wait for iTunes to recognize it.

-- Choose “Check for Update” to update your iPhone to the latest iOS 17 without data loss.
+- Choose “Check for Update” to update your iPhone to the latest iOS version without data loss.

 Restore iPhone via iTunes